Going on holiday? Don't leave your house looking unoccupied!

 Keep your home secure when you're on holiday or just away for the day with these simple steps:

-- Piles of letters behind your front door are a sure sign that someone's away.
-Ask a trusted neighbour to move your post out of sight or to empty your mailbox.
+- piles of letters behind your front door are a sure sign that someone's away so ask a trusted neighbour to move your post out of sight or to empty your mailbox

-- Security lighting will illuminate anyone coming close to your property, which can be a big deterrent.
-You can also set indoor lights on timers to give the impression that people are at home.
+- security lighting will illuminate anyone coming close to your property, which can be a big deterrent

-- Install a reliable alarm system, some systems link directly to a security firm or your mobile telephone.
+- install a reliable alarm system, some systems link directly to a security firm or your mobile phone

 If your neighbour is away and you see someone acting suspiciously around their property please call 101, or 999 in an emergency.